Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Main result

 \begin{Definition} An open set $\Omega\subset M$ is called \emph{Kac regular}, if one has

 \end{Definition}

 Note that we do not assume $M$ to be stochastically complete, that is $\alpha_M=\infty$ $\mathbb{P}^x$-a.s. for all $x\in M$, noting that in the latter case one has

 and some technical problems are not present, that we will have to deal with.
-The connection between problems such as (\ref{poa}) and Kac regularity is clarified in the following result, which has been established in the Euclidean space $\IR^m$ in \cite{herbst}:
+The connection between problems such as (\ref{poa}) and Kac regularity is clarified in the following result, which has been established in the Euclidean space $\IR^m$ by Herbst/Zhao \cite{herbst}:

 \begin{Proposition} Let $\Omega\subset M$ be an arbitrary open subset.
 The following properties are equivalent: \begin{itemize} \item $\Omega$ is Kac regular. \item One has

 \item For all $ t\geq 0$ one has